-Whether you’re in your 20s, 30s, 40s or beyond – it’s always a good time to start a hobby or brush up on an old skill.
+Whether you’re in your 20s, 30s, 40s or beyond – it’s always a good time to delve into a new interest or brush up on an old skill.

 Some of the ideas on this list are simple and restful; some are more involved and some could even turn into a nice side business.
 (But only if you want it to.)

-Here are 10 of my favorite hobby ideas for stay at home moms, or any mom who needs to carve out some time for a new and worthwhile interest.
+Here are 10 of my favorite hobby ideas any mom who needs to carve out some time for a new and worthwhile interest.